 Where to stay in Rio de Janeiro

 Many of the best places to stay in Rio de Janeiro are located on Copacabana or Ipanema Beach.

-General Information and Tips on Visiting Rio de Janeiro Brazil
+Final thoughts on Rio de Janeiro Brazil

 - In many tourist areas of the city, there are QR codes on the sidewalks to get more information about the site.